IgorHrkswxryski/ExitNodesAnalyzer/README.md

 First use :
  python3 anayze.py -s setup
+ Note that importing all the files takes about 10 minutes

 To analyze an IP and check if it is/was an exit node on the TOR network : python3 anayze.py -i IP